 Plannin on gettin out this here way with your travels?
-Great places to visit in these here Hills includin the Black Hills Bares LLC.
+Great places to visit all year round in these here Hills includin the Black Hills Bares LLC.
 We're non-landed which means we aian't got facilities, cabins, camp sites, etc. but we do like to get-together and have Fun In The Sun.

 Get in touch with us Bares.
 Hang out for a while, bring the family, friends or just yourself.
-We’ve ben havin some Gooood events these here past seasons including a long weekend camp out.
-If you ain’t made it yet, we’re doin’ another fun season includin indoor events each first and third Saturdays of the month durin the cold spells.
+We’ve ben havin some Gooood events these here past seasons.
+Ifin you ain’t made it yet, we’re doin’ another fun season.
 Keep checkin this here web site for up-dates.